 Jack’s status as one of the top PGA teachers in Southern California has been demonstrated by his consistent finish near the top of the yearly SCPGA Teaching Competition, which features the top Teaching Professionals in Southern California, working with a student they had not previously met.
-Jack tied for 4th in 2014, 7th in 2016, 8th in 2017 and 7th in 2018.
+Jack tied for 4th in 2014, 7th in 2016, 8th in 2017, 7th in 2018 and 9th in 2019.

 He has also been honored by GOLF Magazine as a nominee for their roster of “Top 100 Teachers in America.”